Can Filing for Chapter 7 Bankruptcy in Atlanta, Georgia Remove a Lien on my Property?

 What is a Lien?

 A lien is a legal claim against property acquired on a debt (typically a loan provided to allow the debtor to purchase the property).
 This legal claim gives the creditor the right to take the debtor’s property (known as collateral) and sell it to repay the debt, in the event the debtor is unable to pay off the loan.
-A common example of lien against property is a mortgage company taking an interest in a debtor’s house with a security deed.
+A common example of a lien against the property is a mortgage company taking an interest in a debtor’s house with a security deed.

 There are many other types of liens, including judgment liens, mechanic’s liens, and tax liens.
 Bankruptcy can only extinguish certain types of liens, specifically judgment liens and liens against household items.